lanuxos/chaiyogcpseason4/SecurityBestPracticesinGoogleCloud.md

 - scan the application with web security scanner

-- correct the vulneratbility and scan again
+- correct the vulnerability and scan again

 ### Securing Compute Engine Applications with BeyondCorp Enterprise
 - create a compute engine template